 Beer + cheese + pasta is definitely a winning combination, don’t ya think?
-Enter delicious baked Mac n Cheese —>this one is packed with mozzarella, cheddar, gouda, parmesan and cream cheese for one creamy bite.
+Enter this delicious creamy baked mac and cheese —>this one is packed with mozzarella, cheddar, gouda, parmesan and cream cheese for one creamy bite.
 The beer adds a subtle flavour and sweetness to the mix – definitely comfort food perfect for a cold day.

 Hi everyone?
 How’s it going?
 Around here the weather is getting colder.
 I’m totally about all things comfort from my clothes (hello oversized sweaters, woolly socks, and leggings) to a bazillion candles lite for ambiance to, of course, my food.

 Truth be told, I’m always about comfort food (well about 99.9% of the time).
 The remaining 0.1% is behaving because, otherwise, it’s a life-long journey in stretchy pants – feel me??

 It may look like a fair number of ingredients here but, honestly, they are all very simple pantry/fridge staples.
 And this recipe yields lots so it’s perfect for feeding a family, or for entertaining when you have friends over.
 And talk about cheesy and creamy!
 There’s a creamy bechamel sauce and loads of cheese for one creamy, comforting dish.
 Homemade mac and cheese never looked so good 😉

 I opted to crisp up the bacon separately from the mac.
 Why?
 I didn’t want all that bacon grease spreading all over the place.
 There’s a place for everything, including bacon grease, but it’s not in this recipe.
 Grandma’s deadly biscuits?
 Sure!
 Here?
 Nope!